samlane-ma/analogue-clock-applet/README.md

 ## Add an analogue clock to the Budgie Panel

-## Still a bit of a work in progress:

 ### This is a Vala based rewrite of python Budgie Analog Clock.
 ### It is for the most part identical in form and function to the python version.